Derivative-Free Superiorization: Principle and Algorithm: Experimental demonstration of derivative-free component-wise superiorization

 \subsection{Problem selection, constraints generation and choices of $\Delta$ and of the target function}

 We generate the constraints and chose a target function from the application area of image reconstruction from projections in computerized tomography (CT).\footnote{The term projection has in this field a different meaning than in convex analysis.
 It stands for a set of estimated line integrals through the image that has to be reconstructed, see \cite[page 3]{GTH-book}.} The problem structure $(\mathbb{T},\mathcal{P}r)$ for our demonstration has been used in the literature for comparative evaluations of various algorithms for CT \cite{GTH,GTH-book,HGDC12,NDH12}.
 It is of the type described in Section \ref{sec:Introduction} by \eqref{eq:equalities} and \eqref{eq:residual}.
 Specifically, vectors $\boldsymbol{x}$ in $\Omega=\mathbb{R}^{J}$ represent two-dimensional (2D) images, with each component of $\boldsymbol{x}$ representing the \emph{density} assigned to one of the pixels in the image.
 We use $J=235,225$, thus each $\boldsymbol{x}$ represents a $485\times485$ image.
-Our test image (phantom) is represented by the vector $\boldsymbol{\hat{x}}$, that is a digitization of a picture of a cross-section of a human head \cite[Sections 4.1--4.4 and 5.2]{GTH-book}.
+Our test image (phantom) is represented by the vector $\boldsymbol{\hat{x}}$, that is a digitization of a picture of a cross-section of a human head.
+The picture underlying the digitization is geometrically defined so that it has a value at every point of the planar cross-section; see \cite[Sections 4.1--4.4 and 5.2]{GTH-book}.